John R. Tyson (businessman): Work

-John Randal Tyson also served as president of Tyson Ventures from 2019-2024.
-Under his leadership, the business funded several groundbreaking companies that aim to make the global food system more sustainable and efficient.
-These businesses include UPSIDE Foods, a cultivated cell protein company and Clear Labs, a genetic testing company.

-John Randal Tyson frequently represented Tyson Foods in various media settings.
-He appeared on CNBC in 2024 and participated in the 2022 Wall Street Journal Global Food Forum to discuss "Investing in the Future of Food," among numerous other speaking events and media interviews.
-He was also a part of the 2022 Treehouse Pantry dedication ceremony, an extension of the Tyson Foods Community Pantry Program that aims to help fight food insecurity in northwest Arkansas.
+Tyson has been involved in the family business from a young age, and always planned to return to the business.

+In 2019, Tyson became the chief sustainability officer (CSO) of Tyson Foods, succeeding Justin Whitmore.

+Tyson was promoted to executive vice president and chief financial officer of Tyson Foods in September 2022, succeeding Stewart Glendinning, effective October 2022.

 After his 2022 arrest, he addressed the incident during a November earnings call.
 It was reported that CEO Donnie King assured reporters and board members an internal governance review would be undertaken in response to the incident.
 He was ultimately removed from his position as chief financial officer in 2024 following the two alcohol related incidents.

-Curt Calaway immediately succeeded Tyson as interim CFO.
-After his removal, he was demoted to a senior vice president position.
-He served in this role until 2025, when he was appointed as a director of the Board, overseeing the Strategy and Acquisitions and Technology committees.
-Tyson’s board of directors now includes 15 directors, four of which are members of the Tyson family.
+Curt Calaway succeeded Tyson as interim CFO.

+After his removal, Tyson was transitioned to a senior vice president position, and served in this role until May 2025, when he was appointed as a director of the board, overseeing the strategy and acquisitions and technology committees.

 In fiscal year 2023, he received $2.9 million in total pay, including a base salary of $650,000 in addition to about $2 million in stock options, according to securities filings.
 In 2024, it was reported he received an annual base salary of $200,000.
-According to SEC filings, it is pro-rated and included a stock restriction.

-John Randal Tyson served on the Board of Directors of Winrock International, where he co-chaired the audit committee.
-He has been a term member of the Council on Foreign Relations since 2021.
-Starting in 2023, he has become a President's Council Member at the Bipartisan Policy Center.
-He currently serves as a board member, alongside his sister - the President - of the Tyson Family Foundation.
-He is a Young Global Leader (YGL) at the World Economic Forum.

-Personal life

-John Randal Tyson serves as Vice President of the Tyson Family Foundation, which was established in 1970 to support efforts for education, health, arts and culture and youth programs as well as scholarship programs for Tyson Foods employees and their families.
+In November 2025, Tyson joined the Arkansas Cinema Society's board of directors.

+He is the fourth-generation in the Tyson Foods family dynasty to serve in a leadership capacity at the company.

+Criminal prosecution